vprtwn/BZGFormViewController/README.md

     return YES;
 };
 ```
 Each `BZGFormFieldCell` has a `BZGFormInfoCell` property.
-If there's a validation error, you should set the info cell's text using `setText:`.
+If validation fails, you should set the info cell's text using `setText:`.
 To show the info cell, set `shouldShowInfoCell` to `YES`.
 Don't forget to hide the info cell when you have nothing to show.
 ```objc
 self.usernameFieldCell.shouldChangeTextBlock = ^BOOL(BZGFormFieldCell *cell, NSString *newText) {
     if (newText.length < 5) {